 Loan payments aren’t due immediately after graduation

 Luckily for borrowers, graduation does not bring an onslaught of student loan bills.
 Rather, you’ll get a six-month grace period during which no payments need to be made.
 This allows students to find employment before they have to take on monthly loan repayments for their native and overseas education loan.

 Student loan forgiveness

-If you are not able to pay back your student loans, it can be forgiven but isn’t easy, you have to meet quite a few requirements.
+If you are not able to pay back your native/ overseas education loan, it can be forgiven but isn’t easy, you have to meet quite a few requirements.
 Forgiveness requires that you have a job serving in the public sector with government organizations, not-for-profit, and other types of qualifying public services like law enforcement, teaching, and military service.
 Though, you should always plan your student loan repayment so that you don’t need to face such situations in the future.

 Student loans can’t be dissolved through bankruptcy